MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/deployment_files/custom-code-containers/README.md

 2) Go to Rancher
 3) Select deployments in the left hand menu
 4) Select "Create" in the upper right hand of the screen
 5) Select the option that best corresponds to how you want to deploy your code.
-E.g., Deployment for a stateless application, CronJob for things you want to run on a schedule.
-StatefulSet for things that need to persist data.
+E.g., *"Deployment"* for a stateless application, *"CronJob"* for things you want to run on a schedule, *"StatefulSet"* for things that need to persist data.
 6) Configure everything as you need it and click create.
 Note that you can create several containers in one deployment if you need it. *Note:* Make sure, you're designating the container port as the one exposed in the Dockerfile, easy thing to miss.
 7) Validate that all your endpoints work.
 Be sure to use the IP specifically denoted as the ClusterIP, the IP you'll see when you first click into the deployment in Rancher is the pod IP, NOT the ClusterIP.
 You'll be able to test things using the ClusterIP if you're using a machine within the cluster.
 You can get the ClusterIP from Rancher under services in the left hand menu.